The Revolution is the newest and most expensive home gym in the Bowflex lineup.

 You may have noticed there is no lat pulldown bar with this machine.
 The design of the 2 independent arms makes a traditional lat pulldown with a bar undoable.

-The Revolution does boast the most versatility of the Bowflex home gym lineup.
+And he Revolution does boast the most versatility of all the Bowflex home gyms to date.

-All of the Allen wrenches you will need are included with the Revolution.
-You will need to provide your own Philip’s head screwdriver and 3/4″ wrench however.
+All of the Allen wrenches you will need are included with the Revolution, but you’ll need to provide your own Philip’s head screwdriver and 3/4″ wrench however.

-The seat rail does fold up for storage or when it is being moved.
+The seat rail also folds up for storage or when it is being moved.
 This is a nice feature because this gym takes up a lot of space during use- Bowflex recommends an area of 10′ x 7′ to use safely.